 Interested in becoming a dietitian?

-basic science (chemistry, biochemistry, physiology, microbiology)
+- foundational science (chemistry, biochemistry, physiology, microbiology)

-social sciences and communications
+- social sciences and communications

 Accredited Undergraduate Programs in Canada

 For a complete list of PDEP accredited academic and practicum programs that provide the required education and experience to become a Registered Dietitian in Canada, visit https://www.pdep.ca/accreditation/accredited-program-list.aspx There you will find programs listed by type and by province as well as links to current program descriptions and entrance requirements.